Engineering Spatial and Molecular Features from Cellular Niches to Inform Predictions of Inflammatory Bowel Disease: Methods

 Potential cause-effect relationships among features and condition group (Disease/Health State) were inferred using the Fast Causal Inference (FCI)-Stable algorithm \cite{FCI1,FCI2} implemented in the \texttt{rCausalMGM} R package \cite{MGM1,MGM2}.
 Three separate datasets were analyzed: (i) niche composition (four variables representing the log-transformed proportions of each niche per field of view), (ii) 16 neighborhood enrichment features, and (iii) 24 niche--gene features identified through the information-theoretic approach.
 Each dataset included the categorical condition group variable HC, UC, CD) as a target node.

 For each dataset, FCI-Stable was run with a significance level of $\alpha = 0.05$ and the orientation rule set to \texttt{maxp} \cite{maxp}.
-This algorithm identifies a partially directed acyclic graph (PDAG), where nodes represent either spatial niches, enrichment variables, or niche--gene features, and edges encode potential direct or conditional dependencies.
+This algorithm identifies a partial ancestral graph (PAG), where nodes represent either spatial niches, enrichment variables, or niche--gene features, and edges encode potential direct or conditional dependencies.
 Analyses were performed separately for each condition group and for the combined disease variable, yielding graphical models that capture directional relationships between features and disease.
 The resulting causal graphs were exported as SIF files for downstream visualization and interpretation.